NFL team captains: Jersey patch

-List of current NFL captains
+List of current captains

-Players listed in bold currently wear the 4+ star all-gold captain patches.
+Players listed in bold currently wear 4+ star all-gold captain patches.
 These players have been team captains for at least four seasons, but not necessarily consecutively.

-†Indicates teams not using captain patches during the 2025 season.
+†Indicates teams not using captain patches during the 2026 regular season.

 Indicates the number of years a player has served as a captain, represented on the patch by stars.